Ruby: a practical guide to natural red corundum

 Natural rubies often contain inclusions.
 The question is not whether the stone is perfectly clean.
 The question is whether the inclusions affect beauty, transparency, durability, and value.

-For many buyers, an honest natural ruby with visible character is more appealing than a heavily treated stone that looks cleaner but carries more disclosure concerns.
+For many people, an honest natural ruby with visible character is more appealing than a heavily treated stone that looks cleaner but carries more disclosure concerns.

 Treatment matters greatly in ruby